Alvar0182/Algoritmica/README.md

 # Algoritmica
-Practices of the subject of third of computational sciences
+Practices of the subject of third year of Computer Science:

 To compile practice X:
 1. cmake .